Nextcloud server on Turris⚓︎

-Nextcloud is an application that provides nice web frontend to enable you to store data on your own server.
-This data can be files, calendar, contacts, news feed, to-do lists and much more.
+Nextcloud is an application that provides a nice web interface to enable you to store data on your server.
+This data can be files, calendars, contacts, a news feed, to-do lists, and much more.
 Files and PIM data are accessible using standard protocols such as WebDAV or CardDAV and CalDAV.
-This makes it easy to setup your computers or phones to synchronize with your own server so that you don’t have to trust an external cloud provider with your personal data.
+It makes it easy to set up your computers or phones to synchronize with your server so that you don’t have to trust an external cloud provider with your data.

 Benefits of using Nextcloud

-- An open source solution, fully under your own control.
+- An open source solution under your control

-- Synchronization and sharing of data made easy.
+- Synchronization and sharing of data made it easy

-- Safe private voice and video calls, shared screens.
+- Private voice and video calls with shared screens

 - Many additional third-party extensions